tytydraco/yessleep/out/The_Archive.md

 I woke up, sat at the desk.
 I had been in an almost deathly sleep: unspeakably deep and dreamless.

-Groggily, my eyes adjusting, I stared down at the manuscript and - carefully, as though touching the leaves of a stinging nettle, I began to lead the pages.
+Groggily, my eyes adjusting, I stared down at the manuscript and - carefully, as though touching the leaves of a stinging nettle, I began to leaf through the pages.

 They were covered in hand-written script.
 They described *me*: my failing career, my apathy, and then - more recently, my entry into this long-forgotten wing.
 My confusion… the lighter in my pocket.
 And then I read the most recent line: